Ainaa Jhyal Ko Putali: Critical response

-The film received mostly positive reviews from the critics and the audience.
+Ainaa Jhyal Ko Putali received mostly positive reviews from critics and the audience.

 Diwakar Pyakurel from Online Khabar rated the film 4 out of 5 and mentioned "Even if this has apparent flaws and fails commercially, stakeholders of the Nepali film industry, the audience included, need to give it a sincere look and think about the different messages the film imparts – for both content and presentation."